kyma-project/kyma/components/application-broker/README.md

-# Remote Environment Broker
+# Application Broker

 ## Overview

-The Remote Environment Broker (REB) provides remote environments in the [Service Catalog](../../docs/service-catalog/docs/001-overview-service-catalog.md).
+The Application Broker (AB) provides applications in the [Service Catalog](../../docs/service-catalog/docs/001-overview-service-catalog.md).
-A remote environment represents the environment connected to the Kyma instance.
+A application represents the environment connected to the Kyma instance.
-The REB implements the [Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).
+The AB implements the [Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md).

-The REB fetches all the remote environments' custom resources and exposes their APIs and Events as service classes to the Service Catalog.
+The AB fetches all the applications' custom resources and exposes their APIs and Events as service classes to the Service Catalog.
-When the remote environments list is available in the Service Catalog, you can provision those service classes and enable Kyma services to use them.
+When the applications list is available in the Service Catalog, you can provision those service classes and enable Kyma services to use them.

-The REB works as a Namespace-scoped broker which is registered in the specific Namespace when the EnvironmentMapping is created in this Namespace.
+The AB works as a Namespace-scoped broker which is registered in the specific Namespace when the ApplicationMapping is created in this Namespace.

 For more details about provisioning, deprovisioning, binding, and unbinding, see the [Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md) documentation.